fluidtrends/chunky/docs/guide/README.md

 # Developer Guide

 Hi there, fellow Developer buddy.
 If you're looking for free cappuccinos, this ain't the place.
 But if you wanna kill that next product you're working on and dig deep inside the belly of the Chunky beast - you've come to the right place.
 Listen, Chunky's not a beast.
 He's the cutest, happiest little (virtual) monkey you'll ever meet in your developer life.
 In any case, you wanna know what makes Chunky tick.
-Behold the **Chunky Developer Guide**.
+Right?
+Well, then.
+Behold - **The Chunky Developer Guide**.

 Chunky is no joke.
 Just so you know.
 To show you what we're talking about, we built a full blown enterprise - ie. pretty huge - full stack product (read: still building it) - oh and we open sourced it.
 So you can follow along with **real production code**.